0xlipon/Dorks/README.md

-Feel free to explore these resources to elevate your security testing practices.
+<p align="center"> Feel free to explore these resources to elevate your security testing practices. </p>